Go With Goad

 Dining is strongest in and around downtown and the main commercial corridors.
 So Trenton works for local restaurants and casual neighborhood spots more than for a big nightlife scene.2131

 Buyers should think of Trenton as a city where location, school district, and walkable access to downtown and the river really do change value.
-The best fit is for people who want a compact, established Downriver city with civic life and real neighborhood character.342021
+The best fit is for people who want a compact, established Downriver city with civic life and real neighborhood character.362021

-Sellers, lean on the school district, Elizabeth Park access, downtown proximity, and that small-town riverfront identity.
+Sellers, lean on the assigned school district, Elizabeth Park access, downtown proximity, and that small-town riverfront identity.
 Those are what separate Trenton from other Downriver suburbs.302021

 One caution.
 Trenton's appeal is highly block-specific.
 A house near downtown or the river feels totally different from one on a quieter suburban street, and buyers pick up on that fast.
 If you want me to walk through what your block actually means in this market, just shoot me a message.2713